 Alternative versions: There is a live version on the van Leer album Trading Boundaries

-Notes: A very unusual track for a rock album, this piece is a setting of the words of the Muslim Sufi mystic, Inayat Khan, a big influence on his mother Mary.
+Notes: A very unusual track for a rock album, this piece is a setting of the words of the Muslim Sufi mystic, Inayat Khan, a big influence on van Leer's mother Mary.
 Van Leer wrote the piece when he was 16 (probably as a composition exercise) and only he features, singing to his own accompaniment on piano.
 Following a piano introduction (00:00-00:35) the vocal begins.
 The swirling sounds of the piano perfectly reflect the words at every point, climaxing with the caesura or pause (02:21) just before the crucial final line and a subsiding like the waves themselves.
 The words are

 Moving waves, the wind has left you